Writing about myself and my journey is a dangerous endeavor.

-To me, “Becoming Your Best” means to pursue my interests, to learn as a necessity because I need to understand the things life throws at me, but to also learn as I expand my interests and desire to improve my knowledge base.
+To me, your best self involves your physical, mental, and spiritual well-being.
+It includes a desire to pursue my interests, to learn as a necessity because I need to understand the things life throws at me, to learn as my interests expand, and to improve my knowledge base.

 Where does this necessity and desire come from?